westinperry/SEA-FED/README.md

     --model_name: Selects the model architecture (e.g., AE for AutoEncoder).
     --use_cuda: Enables GPU acceleration if available.
     --frames: Displays the anomaly corresponding to the global index 177 (i.e., the 178th file in sorted order).
 Also, displayed normalized score.
-    --no_plot: Does not display plots of 'frame'
+    --no_plot: Does not display plots of 'frame'<br>
-⚠️ Note: Must point to folder of indivudial frames in formate 001.jpg, 002.jpg, ... <br>
+⚠️ Note: Must point to folder of indivudial frames, using an increasing naming convention format 001.jpg, 002.jpg, ... <br>
-Can also be in formate of .jpg, .jpeg, .png, .tif, .tiff
+Can also be in formate of .jpg, .jpeg, .png, .tif, .tiff<br><br>

-You can run a demo by adjusting the EPOCH and ROUNDS to 1 in the ./scripts/run.sh file.
+You can also run a training/testing demo by adjusting the EPOCH and ROUNDS to 1 in the ./scripts/run.sh file.<br>
-This will make each client to train for 1 epoch, average all clients, then evalue each client.
+This will make each client to train for 1 epoch, average all clients, then evalue each client.<br>
 Results will be in the results/results.txt file. <br>
 You can also re-run using either MODEL_NAME "AE" for baseline or "Gated_AE" for Personalized Gated Federated Learning